lechmazur/writing/README.md

 ## Ablation

 A valid concern is whether LLM graders can accurately score questions 1 to 6 (Major Story Aspects), such as Character Development & Motivation.
 However, questions 7A to 7J (Element Integration) are clearly much easier for LLM graders to evaluate correctly, and we observe a very high correlation between the grades for questions 1 to 6 and 7A to 7J across all grader - LLM combinations.
-We also observe a very high correlation among the grader LLMs themselves.
-Overall, the per-story correlation is 0.949 (N=78,000).
+We also observe a high correlation among the grader LLMs themselves.
+Overall, the per-story correlation of 1-6 vs 7A-7J is 0.949 (N=78,000).
 While we cannot be certain that these ratings are correct without human validation, the consistency suggests that something real is being measured.
-But we can simply ignore questions 1 to 6 and just use ratings for 7A to 7J.
+But we can simply ignore questions 1 to 6 and just use ratings for 7A to 7J:

 ### Questions 7A to 7J Only: Element Integration